 Luxury shoppers like special, in-person treatment during their shopping experiences.

-That’s why they prefer brick and mortar stores to online shopping - it’s hard to get a meaningful interpersonal experience from a web browser or app.
+That’s why they prefer brick-and-mortar stores to online shopping - it’s hard to get a meaningful interpersonal experience from a web browser or app.

-Standing on the sales floor, luxury shoppers can enjoy being the center of attention and revel in the overall shopping experience.
+On the sales floor, luxury shoppers can enjoy being the center of attention and revel in the overall shopping experience.

 Often in pursuit of this goal, retailers employ customer loyalty programs.
 These programs are designed to provide exclusive incentives to shoppers who meet minimum standards for spending, store visits, or other criteria.

-If a retailers’ margins aren’t high enough, they aren’t.
+If a retailer’s margins aren’t high enough, they aren’t.

 This isn’t the message luxury retailers should want to send.